 To enable communications between Perceptive Content Server and Perceptive Content Clients and agents, you must open TCP ports on your network.
-Perceptive Content Server uses ports 7200 and 6000 by default for versions prior to 7.1.4, and uses port 7200, 6000, 5672, and 5671 for versions 7.1.4 and higher.
+Perceptive Content Server uses ports 6000, 5672, and 5671.

 For best performance and stability, we recommend that you disable the firewall on the Perceptive Content Server computer.
-If you cannot disable the firewall, you must set exclusions in the firewall for ports 6000 and 7200 for Perceptive Content Server processes and remote agents.
+If you cannot disable the firewall, you must set exclusions in the firewall for ports 6000 for Perceptive Content Server processes.